MohannedA/Arduino_Kafka_Dashboard/README.md

 ![screenshot.png](Images/All.jpeg)

-Simple dashboard (follows MVC pattern) for monitoring temperature, humidity, gas, and sound Arduino sensors via using Kafka (stream-processing software platform)
+Simple dashboard (follows MVC pattern) for monitoring temperature, humidity, gas, and sound Arduino sensors via using Kafka (stream-processing software platform).

 ## About The Project